microsoft/PowerPlatformConnectors/certified-connectors/Converter by Power2Apps/Readme.md

 ### Add Text to Word File
 Add a text to a Word file (DOCX) or create a new Word file (DOCX) with a text

+### Inset Text to Word File
+Inset a text to a Word file (DOCX)

+### Inset Image to Word File
+Inset a image to a Word file (DOCX)

+### Inset Table to Word File
+Inset a table to a Word file (DOCX)

 ### Extract Bookmarks from Word File
 Extract all bookmarks from a Word fie (DOCX) and get them as a list

-### Extract results from Send HTTP request to SharePoint
+### Extract results from Send HTTP request to SharePoint search
-Extract results from the action 'Send HTTP request to SharePoint'
+Extract results from the action 'Send HTTP request to SharePoint' search

+### Extract Information from IBAN
+Get the bank account details like account number, bank name, bank address and SWIFT code from International Bank Account Number (IBAN)

 ### Extract Information from PDF
 Get the metadata of a PDF